aott33/GoPLC/docs/prd.md

 Saturday morning, Marcus installs Go and go-plc following the Docusaurus docs.
 Within 25 minutes, he has a simple control task running - reading Modbus values from a Python simulator and controlling a virtual pump.
 He's shocked.
 He makes a logic change, rebuilds, and sees it running 45 seconds later.
 No proprietary IDE.
 No licensing dongles.
 Just his favorite VS Code editor and a terminal.

 The breakthrough comes when he implements the tank battery logic in Go.
 The code is clear, version-controlled in Git, and he can iterate on control strategies in minutes instead of hours.
-When he connects Ignition SCADA via Sparkplug B and sees real-time data flowing, he realizes he's found what he's been looking for.
+When he connects Ignition SCADA via OPC UA and sees real-time data flowing, he realizes he's found what he's been looking for.
 Two weeks later, the new site comes online with go-plc running the tank battery, and Marcus has a modern, maintainable control system that he can troubleshoot and update from anywhere with Git access.

 **This journey reveals requirements for:**
 - Clear installation and quickstart documentation
 - Go task development with simple variable access API
 - Modbus I/O integration with simulator support for testing
-- SCADA integration via Sparkplug B and OPC UA
+- SCADA integration via OPC UA (with optional Zenoh for advanced use cases)
 - Fast build and deployment workflow (<1 minute iteration)
 - Git-friendly project structure (text-based configuration)
 - Tank battery reference implementation as example